 2025 Trends: The Changing Face of Death

-The landscape of how we view mortality is shifting rapidly.
-Between 2024 and 2027, the U.S. is experiencing the "Peak 65" phenomenon, where 11,000 people turn 65 every single day.
-This "Silver Tsunami" is dismantling the taboo surrounding death and estate planning.
+How we view mortality is shifting rapidly.
+Between 2024 and 2027, the U.S. is experiencing the "Peak 65" phenomenon, in which a record number of Americans are reaching retirement age each day.
+This "Silver Tsunami" is helping to dismantle the taboo surrounding death and estate planning.

 Green Death Tech and Environmental Activism